rodrigogalura/tuner/CONTRIBUTING.md

-# 🤝 Contributing to Api Igniter
+# 🤝 Contributing to API Igniter

-First off, thanks for taking the time to contribute to **Api Igniter**! 🎉
-Whether it’s fixing a bug, improving docs, or suggesting a new feature—you’re helping make API development easier for everyone.
+First off, thanks for taking the time to contribute to **API Igniter**! 🎉 Whether it’s fixing a bug, improving docs, or suggesting a new feature—you’re helping make API development easier for everyone.

 ---